6.6 Social inclusion through education and training

 Special Education

-The Ministry of Education, Sport and Youth 2020 Annual Report states that the inclusion of children with special needs is a matter of major policy for the Ministry.
+The Ministry of Education, Sport and Youth 2020 Annual Report states that the inclusion of children with special needs is a matter of major policy for the Ministry of Education, Sport and Youth (MESY).
 Children with special needs are educated in public schools equipped with suitable infrastructure, according to the Laws for Special Education.
-The majority of children with special educational needs are educated within mainstream classrooms.
-However, children with severe difficulties are educated in the nine Special Schools, which are staffed with appropriate personnel (teachers for learning, intellectual, functional and adjustment difficulties, psychologists, speech therapists, nurses, physiotherapists and other specialists, as well as auxiliary staff), in order to provide high quality therapy, education and support.
-Based on the 2021 Annual Report of the Ministry (Ετήσια Έκθεση 2021; p.
-27), the approved public budget of the Ministry of Education, Sport and Youth for Special Education in 2021 was €10 161 500 and includes expenses, such as the employment of teaching, therapeutic and auxiliary personnel, training and professional development of staff, the provision of specialised equipment for classrooms and individual children, the modification of buildings to provide accessibility, the transportation of children with special needs to and from school and to out-of-school activities, the running expenses of Special Schools, etc.
+Most children with special educational needs are educated within mainstream classrooms.
+However, children with severe difficulties are educated in the nine Special Schools, which are staffed with qualified personnel – including teachers specialising in learning, intellectual, functional and adjustment difficulties, psychologists, speech therapists, nurses, physiotherapists and other specialists, supported by auxiliary staff.
+These schools aim to provide high quality therapy, education and support.
+Based on the 2023 Annual Report of the Ministry (Ετήσια Έκθεση 2023; p.
+12), the approved public budget of the Ministry of Education, Sport and Youth for Special Education in 2023 was €11 800 000 and provides for the employment of teaching, therapeutic and auxiliary personnel, training and professional development of staff, equipping classrooms and individual children with specialised tools, modifying buildings to enhance accessibility, transporting children with special needs to and from school and to out-of-school activities, and covering the operational expenses of Special Schools, among other needs.

 For more information regarding Special Education in Cyprus, please visit the relevant section in the Eurydice website (Chapter 12) and the European Agency for Special Needs and Inclusive Education.